 Impact Level Medium

-Key Action Audit documentation workflows to confirm that HBV screening orders originate from a qualified primary care physician or practitioner within a defined primary care setting.
+Key Action Confirm that HBV screening orders originate from a primary care physician or practitioner in a qualifying primary care setting, and that your documentation reflects high-risk criteria before billing

 #Covered Indication

-1Born in countries or regions with HBV prevalence ≥ 2%
+1Persons born in countries or regions with HBV prevalence of 2% or higher

-2U.S.-born and not vaccinated as infants, whose parents were born in regions with HBV prevalence ≥ 8%
+2U.S.-born persons not vaccinated as infants whose parents were born in regions with HBV prevalence of 8% or higher

 3HIV-positive persons